 This project will examine changing mobility trends and develop practical guidance for developers, planners and architects seeking to build in a capacity to accommodate new technologies and services and to create the next generation of successful neighbourhoods.

 - What does the public want from new development, in relation to mobility, public realm and quality of life?

 - How does current planning policy and guidance for large developments vary between boroughs?

 - How should developers, planners and designers plan for more sustainable transport, while balancing the requirements of different road user groups?

 - How can developers build adaptability into new developments to accommodate new mobility patterns and services?

-Our final report will be published in late 2019.
+Our final report will be published in early 2020.
 If you are interested in contributing to the research, please get in touch with Nicolas Bosetti.